 - Basic Semantic, mebers from Capitol One and Deque designing for Virginia School for Autism

 - Global Web Revampers, members from IBM, Google, GivePulse designing for Accessible Housing Austin

 Watch for links to all the OpenAIR sites, coming soon!

-The Accessibility Internet Rally is a web design competition that increases awareness of the tools and techniques that make the Internet accessible to everyone - including people with disabilities.
+The Accessibility Internet Rally is a community hackathon with a unique twist – accessibility!
+Open-AIR increases awareness of the tools and techniques that make the Internet accessible to everyone - including people with disabilities.
 AIR benefits nonprofit organizations and schools in your community by providing them with free, professionally designed, accessible websites.